Emergency Back Up Generator Diesel Fuel Quality

 First ensure you are testing the generator by running it once a month.
+Move fuel through the system and ensure the generator is starting right up.
 Run the generator for a while to use up fuel and be prepared to order a regular top off when you get below 3/4th of a tank.
 When checking the fluids on the generator prior to start up see if the fuel filter has a visual transparent bottom where you can see what the fuel looks like there.
-If it looks like dirty fuel take notice.
+If it looks like dirty fuel or there is evidence of water take notice.
 After cycling the generator take a peek and make sure the fuel it’s pulling into the generator is bright (not dark and degraded).
 If you are seeing any water (even a small drop) that is an indication of real concerns.

 If you are using up half a tank a year and adding to it, the fuel quality will usually stay within specification.
 If you have worries the easiest way is to just start over.
 With older generators sometimes it’s a good idea to just evacuate the tank (empty all the older diesel fuel) and replace it with fresh diesel treated and stabilized for long term storage.